 Crypto mining could also play a role in markets at times.
 If miners are selling most of their coins as they mine them, this could increase downward pressure on prices for a time.

 5 Day Trading Crypto Strategies

-So when considering how to invest in Bitcoin, one strategy might be to just buy and hold.
+So when considering how to invest in crypto, one strategy might be to just buy and hold.
 This can be especially true during crypto bull markets, when corrections tend to be short-lived.
 However, it’s also important for investors to remember that Bitcoin and other cryptocurrencies are highly speculative investments.
 Just because an investment has risen in the past, that doesn’t mean it will continue to do so.

 For investors specifically interested in day trading, there are numerous strategies to try.
 Technical analysis might be among the most popular strategies, as entire communities of traders have sprung up around this school of thought.

 One thing’s for sure: having a rule-based trading strategy of some kind is a must for short-term traders.
 Here are five strategies for day trading cryptocurrency.

 1. Technical Analysis